PdxCodeGuild/20170724-FullStack-Night/0 - Intro/3 - Version Control with Git.md

 Below are some benefits to using a VCS:

 - Security: Many hours of work goes into developing software, and it is thus highly valuable to a company or organization.
-What if a laptop is stolen, or a hurricane floods the datacenter, or hackers wipe your harddrives?
+What if a laptop is stolen, or a hurricane floods the data center, or hackers wipe your hard drives?

 - Collaboration: Multiple people can edit a program's source code simultaneously.

 - History: By keeping track of every change, one can easily reverse a mistaken change they'd made, and always has access to a 'working version' once established.

+[Git](https://git-scm.com/downloads) is a popular VCS we'll use in conjunction with [GitHub](https://github.com/).